-If you believe there is a mistake on your criminal record, you may ask to have it corrected.
-To do so, you must get a copy of your record and then send a letter to the state police containing proof of the mistake.
+If you believe there's a mistake on your criminal record, you can ask to have it corrected.
+To do that, you need to get a copy of your record and then send a letter to the state police containing proof of the mistake.

 Cleaning up your criminal record can be complicated.
-To learn more about erasing or expunging criminal records in Connecticut -- and to discuss your personal circumstances -- you should contact a qualified criminal law attorney.
+To learn more about erasing or expunging criminal records in Connecticut—and to discuss your personal circumstances—you should contact a qualified criminal law attorney.
 A good lawyer can guide you each step of the way.